nickbrandt/GitLab/doc/api/statistics.md

 List the current statistics of the GitLab instance.
 You have to be an administrator in order to perform this action.

+NOTE: **Note:**
+These statistics are approximate and are not guaranteed to be exact numbers.

 ```
 GET /application/statistics
 ```